FAQ: Participant Membership Fees

 • J < 8 – is for junior players aged under 8 who play in a structured competition and have reached or will reach that age by the 31st of December in that year.

-• Other – covers those participants who do not play in a structured competition, so for those who are still learning the skills of the game, plus those who only referee, coach, manage teams, scoretable officials, statisticians, committee members, directors, volunteers, etc.
+• Other – those who only referee, coach, manage teams, scoretable officials, statisticians, committee members, directors, etc.

 *Basketball Australia Game Development Levy

+Commencing the 1st of January 2024, Basketball Australia is introducing a “Game Development Levy” for all players, which is $5 plus GST.
 For 2024 Basketball NSW is absorbing this new fee, that is, we will pay BA the game development levy on each player registration.

 FAQ